 - Scar manages to make the hyenas angry in The Lion King by blaming them for Mufasa's death while they were in earshot.
 Not a good time to subvert the Disney Villain Death.

-- In the sequel, Zira's lionesses abandon her and join the Pridelanders after she threatens to kill her own daughter for not fighting.
+- In The Lion King II: Simba's Pride, Zira's lionesses abandon her and join the Pridelanders after she threatens to kill her own daughter for not fighting.

 - Mr. Trout and Mr. Pickles pull this in The Boxtrolls.